davis-hoover/opencpi/doc/tutorials/README.txt

 OpenCPI provides the following tutorials:

-Tutorial 0: Setting up an OpenCPI Workspace.
-This tutorial is a pre-cursor to a set of tutorials numbered 1 through 9.
-It illustrates how to create local copies of OpenCPI projects required for running the tutorials, how to set up a blank Eclipse workspace and how to import the OpenCPI projects into the workspace for use in subsequent tutorials.

-Tutorial 1: Understanding the OpenCPI Application Development Workflow.
+Tutorial 1: Introduction to OpenCPI Application Development.
 This tutorial demonstrates the OpenCPI application development workflow and processes using the OpenCPI FSK reference application.

 Tutorial 1a: Using the OpenCPI Application Control Interface (ACI).
 This tutorial demonstrates how to create and compile an ACI application, how to use the control plane and how to access the data plane.

+Tutorial 1b: Introduction to Component-based Development.
+This tutorial demonstrates the process of component-based development with OpenCPI.
+It shows how to create the OpenCPI assets required by an example OpenCPI application and how to build and run the application on HDL (FPGA) and RCC (software) platforms.

 Tutorial 2: Creating Worker Assemblies.
 This tutorial demonstrates how to create, build, test and run RCC and HDL worker assemblies.